adamnovitch/weaver-class/README.md

 #### Proficiencies
 ___
 - **Armor:** Light armor, Medium Armor
-- **Weapons:** Simple weapons, Longswords, Scimitars, Shortswords, Longbows
+- **Weapons:** Simple weapons, Longswords, Scimitars, and Shortswords
 - **Tools:** One artisan's tools of your choice

 ___